dowjones/svg-text/README.md

 ```

 ### styleElement
 `HTMLElement` A `style` element into which custom styles will be written.
-Mandatory if custom styling is intended.
+By default, SvgText will use the first `style` element found inside a container `svg` or, if no `style` element exists, create one.
 Example:
 ```js
 options.style = document.querySelector('svg#mySvg style');
 ```